Sir Charles Monro, 1st Baronet: Early military career

 He was the youngest son of Henry Monro and Catherine Power.
 Educated at Sherborne School and the Royal Military College, Sandhurst, Monro was commissioned into the 2nd Regiment of Foot as a second lieutenant on 13 August 1879.
 He was promoted to lieutenant on 15 May 1881 and to captain on 24 July 1889.

-He attended the Staff College, Camberley from 1889 to 1890 and, promoted to major on 23 February 1898, he served as a brigade major until he was appointed a deputy assistant adjutant general on 15 April 1899.
+He attended the Staff College, Camberley, from 1889 to 1890, and promoted to major on 23 February 1898, he served as a brigade major until he was appointed a deputy assistant adjutant general on 15 April 1899.
 He vacated that appointment in February 1900, as he went to South Africa to serve in the Second Boer War, where he was present at the Battle of Paardeberg in 1900.
 Promoted to temporary lieutenant-colonel in 1900, he was brevetted to lieutenant-colonel on 29 November 1900.

-On 28 March 1903, he was promoted to the substantive rank of lieutenant-colonel and appointed commandant of the School of Musketry.
-Promoted to colonel in 1906, he was appointed Commander of 13th Infantry Brigade in Dublin on 12 May 1907, with the temporary rank of brigadier-general.
-Promoted to major-general on 31 October 1910, on 31 March 1912 he became General Officer Commanding (GOC) 2nd London Division.
+On 28 March 1903, he was promoted to the substantive rank of lieutenant colonel and appointed commandant of the School of Musketry.
+Promoted to colonel in 1906, the same year he was made a Companion of the Order of the Bath (CB) in the 1906 Birthday Honours, he was succeeded Henry Merrick Lawson as commander of the 13th Infantry Brigade in Dublin on 12 May 1907, with the temporary rank of brigadier general.

+Promoted to major general on 31 October 1910, on 31 March 1912 he became general officer commanding (GOC) 2nd London Division, a formation of the recently established Territorial Force (TF), taking over from Major General Vesey John Dawson.

 First World War

 In the early days of the First World War on 5 August 1914, Monro was deployed to France as General Officer Commanding 2nd Division, which played an important part in the First Battle of Ypres.
 He led with what a subordinate described as "the gift of personal magnetism".
 On 27 December 1914 he became General Officer Commanding I Corps, with the temporary rank of lieutenant-general.

+In February 1915 he was made a Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".
 He was made General Officer Commanding Third Army on 15 July 1915 with the temporary rank of general.
 He was promoted to the permanent rank of lieutenant-general on 28 October.